PipedreamHQ/pipedream/docs/docs/event-histories/README.md

 ### Within a time frame

-Filtering by time frame will only include workflow events _started_ within the define range.
+Filtering by time frame will only include workflow events _started_ within the defined range.

 Using this dropdown, you can select between convienent time ranges, or specify a custom range on the right side.